DEIPworld/deip-testnet/docs/how-to-become-a-witness.md

 get_witness "yourAccountName"
 ```

-When your witness gets enough votes, you can start a witness node by providing DEIPD_WITNESS_NAME and DEIPD_PRIVATE_KEY parameters in `deip-config.env` and it will start producing blocks
+When your witness gets enough votes, you can start a witness node by providing DEIPD_WITNESS_NAME and DEIPD_PRIVATE_KEY parameters in `fullnode-config.env` and it will start producing blocks